ericoporto/ags-manual-wiki/UpgradeTo35.md

 DrawingSurface.UseHighResCoordinates | *Do not use*

 Note that you can still use "Script Compatibility Level" switch in General Settings to enable old functions.

-### Custom Say function in Dialogs

-AGS 3.5.0 adds the possibility of using a custom script function as a substitute instead of regular `Character.Say` commands when building dialogs.
-This is done using "Custom Say function in dialog scripts" option in the General Settings.
-Similarly, narration (which is by default done using Display script function) may be substituted with a custom one using "Custom Narrate function in dialog scripts".

-There's only a limitation that, if Say checkbox for dialog options is checked, it will use regular `Character.Say` despite defining a custom Say function.

 ### System limits update